 Below you will find many of the clubs and teams that are offered at DeSales.
 Additional groups are formed each year to tailor to the needs of the students.

-The purpose of the Academic Team is to promote academic excellence and achievement in competition through Quick Recall, Governor's Cup, and Future Problem-Solving.
-In 2016, DeSales proudly won their 28th consecutive Governor's Cup district title.
+The purpose of the Academic Team is to promote academic excellence and achievement in competition through Quick Recall, Governor's Cup, League Place in the Private and Parochial School League, JV Challenge, and Future Problem-Solving.
+In 2021, DeSales proudly won their 33rd consecutive Governor's Cup district title.
 Open to students in all grades.
-Lead by Ms. Wanda Trigg.
+Led by Ms. Wanda Trigg.
+In 202, the Academic Team qualified for state competition, but it was subsequently canceled due to COVID-19

 Nicknamed the "Reaction Faction", the activities of the Chemistry Club promote and encourage scientific pursuits in chemistry.
 Club members engage in unique experiments not found in the classroom, interacting with chemistry in a more personal and creative way.
 Open to current and former Chemistry students.

 The Chess Club meets weekly from October through March for intramural competition.
-The purpose of the club is to provide an opportunity for students to learn and play the game of chess and to enhance a sense of brotherhood through friendly competition.
+The club's purpose is to provide an opportunity for students to learn and play the game of chess and enhance a sense of brotherhood through friendly competition.
 Open to students in all grades.
-Lead by Mr. John Gulden.
+Led by Mr. John Gulden.

 The Joseph of Arimathea Society was created to help provide a greater sense of dignity and reverence to the funerals of the poor and indigent.
 Students serve as pallbearers and assist in a prayer service.
 The services offered by the Society take place at the River Valley Cemetery and are supported by the Jefferson County Coroner's office.
 Open to students in all grades.